Wilmer Flores Player Props: Giants vs. Cardinals

 Wilmer Flores At The Plate

-- Among the qualifying hitters in baseball, he ranks 47th in batting average, 98th in on-base percentage, and 53rd in slugging.
+- He ranks 48th in batting average, 101st in on base percentage, and 57th in slugging among the qualified batters in MLB.

-- He has homered in three games this year (16.7%), leaving the park in 4.5% of his trips to the plate.
+- In 15.8% of his games this year, he has hit a home run, and 4.2% of his trips to the dish.

-- Flores has driven in a run in five games this season (27.8%), including two games with multiple runs batted in.
+- In five games this season (26.3%), Flores has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.